borealbirds/WildTrax-dataHarmonization/README.md

 | species     | Text | AOU code used by WildTrax.
 See species codes table  | YES |

 Common **species** field errors:
+* NOTE: each line if for one species, not for each individual counted during a point count.